akayannick/Welcome-Leave-Event/README.md

-### When you need help join my Discord Server! https://discord.gg/uF7A2AXH
+### If you need help join my Discord Server! https://discord.gg/uF7A2AXH